£/$/€100 off your first WeRoad with code WEROADER100

 It seems unbelievable, but we’ve reached the end of our journey.
 We leave the cars in the morning and make the most of our last day: we can do whatever we want!

-One option is to hike in the Caldeira Nature Reserve, where we’ll take a trail that allows us to embark on a circular route and discover a crater a whopping 2 kilometers in diameter.
+One option is to hike in the Caldeira Nature Reserve, where we’ll take a trail that allows us to embark on a circular route and discover a crater a whopping 2 kilometres in diameter.
 Even for this final day of our trip, São Miguel has decided to wow us with its natural landscapes, so let’s breathe in the ocean air and soak up these views.

 Treat yourself to a spa day